raghur/blogposts/Neovim.On.Windows-2017.md

 a little powershell to update my neovim installation.
 Here it goes for your enjoyment (you need powershell v5 for this)

+**UPDATE - 2017-03-01** - The bug in question
+<https://github.com/neovim/neovim/issues/6145> is now fixed in Neovim windows
+builds.
+So in the script below you can leave out pulling  down neovim-qt separately

 ``` {.powershell}
 param (
     [string] $loc="d:\utils\"